intel/neural-compressor/examples/helloworld/tf_example6/README.md

-tf_example5 example
+tf_example6 example
 =====================
-This example is used to demonstrate how to config benchmark in yaml for performance measuremnt.
+This example is used to demonstrate how to use default user-facing APIs to quantize a model.

 1. Download the FP32 model
 wget https://storage.googleapis.com/intel-optimized-tensorflow/models/v1_6/mobilenet_v1_1.0_224_frozen.pb